Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-18-notes_plan.md

 ##### Key Considerations
 - **CI/CD Pipelines**: Automate building, tagging, and pushing using GitLab CI/CD.
+ - trying to create .gitlab-ci.yml to automatically go through first three steps in the gitlab pipeline.
 - **Security**: Secure credentials using Kubernetes secrets.
 - **Version Tagging**: Use specific version tags for Docker images.
 - **Access Control**: Manage access to the GitLab registry using GitLab's permissions.